thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

 mysql_select_db('database', $link);
 ```

-The [mysql_connect](http://us3.php.net/manual/en/function.mysql-connect.php) function returns a MySQL link identifier if the database connection was sucessful or FALSE if the connection was not successful.
+The [mysql_connect](http://us3.php.net/manual/en/function.mysql-connect.php) function returns a MySQL link identifier if the database connection was successful or FALSE if the connection was not successful.
 After connecting to the database server the database must be selected before any queries can be run on it.
 This is done with the [mysql_select_db](http://us3.php.net/manual/en/function.mysql-select-db.php) function.